Hi all,

 Well-fed animals, adults, eggs and dauers do not survive well.
 It is best to use several plates of worms that have just

-exhausted the E. coli OP50 lawn and that contain lots of L1-L2 animals.
-A 15% final volume of glycerol in the
+exhausted the E. coli OP50 lawn and that contain lots of L1-L2 animals

 freezing solution is used.